 For example, you might be getting angry because underneath, you’re afraid of being rejected.

 Trigger tracking helps you identify what your unique patterns are, so that you can start to change them.

 How to get started with trigger tracking

-The easiest way to start with Trigger Tracking is to set aside a period of time – in our BePowerful program, we use it over the course of one week.
+The easiest way to start with Trigger Tracking is to set aside a period of time – a week is good.

 Take a piece of paper and divide it into 6 columns.
 Now, what you’ll do is notice each time you find yourself slipping into one of these disempowering modes, and note down the following things:

 - What happened?

 For example: I felt totally inadequate and paralysed with a big work project – and ended up missing the deadline I’d promised my team.

 I spent an hour complaining to my partner about how unreasonable my boss’s expectations of me were, instead of taking action on the project or letting them know I couldn’t do it.